 - Cream it for 90 seconds at medium high speed, until creamy and fluffy.

-- Add Eagle Brand® Sweetened Condensed Milk, lemon juice, and vanilla extract.
+Add Eagle Brand® Sweetened Condensed Milk, lemon juice, and vanilla extract.
 Cream for 30 seconds.
 Add the gelatin and mix.

 Pour the batter on the bottom of the Diamond of California® Pecan Pie Crust.

 Drop spoonfuls of Lucky Leaf® Premium Blueberry Fruit Filling on the top of the pie, you will need about 1/2 cup of the pie filling to swirl in the cheesecake batter, and the rest will be used to top the pie later, before serving.